Rajasthan CM pushes for Right to Health as fundamental rights in Constitution | Politics

 - India

-Rajasthan Chief Minister Ashok Gehlot on Tuesday demanded the Centre insert the Right to Health as part of fundamental rights of the Constitution.
+Rajasthan Chief Minister Ashok Gehlot on Tuesday demanded that the Centre make Right to Health a part of the fundamental rights of the Constitution.

 Citing the example of Rajasthan, Gehlot said that his government had made major changes in the medical sector to realise the vision of 'Right to Health'.